tetratelabs/wazero/README.md

 Notes:

+* The embedding application is often called the "host" in WebAssembly.
 * The Wasm binary is often called the "guest" in WebAssembly.
-* The embedding application is often called the "host" in WebAssembly.
+Sometimes they need [imports][imports] to implement features such as console output.
 * Many languages compile to (target) Wasm including AssemblyScript, C, C++, Rust, TinyGo and Zig!